IEMT TRAINING INTEGRAL EYE MOVEMENT TECHNIQUE

 About Lori Donnelly CC.HT

-Lori is Certified Clinical Hypnotherapist, Advanced Certified IEMT practioner,, Certified Brain Health Coach through the Amen Clinic. and has a degree in Mind Body Psychology among other certifications in several mind body modalities.
+Lori is Certified Transformational speaker, Clinical Hypnotherapist, Advanced Certified IEMT practioner,, Certified Brain Health Coach through the Amen Clinic. and has a degree in Mind Body Psychology among other certifications in several mind body modalities.

 Lori utilizes a unique approach in that she uses logic and scientific approach combined with intuition to help her clients achieve their best selves.
 Teaching her clients as she facilitates change.
 Giving them the tools to make real change on their own.